web-infra-dev/modern.js/packages/builder/builder-doc/docs/en/config/tools/rspack.md

 ### Object Type

-You can configure it as an object, which will be merged with the original Rspack configuration through [webpack-merge](https://github.com/survivejs/webpack-merge).
+You can configure it as an object, which will be merged with the original rspack configuration through [webpack-merge](https://github.com/survivejs/webpack-merge).
 For example:

 ```js
 export default {